jek1705/Capstone_Project_Volatility/README.md

 ## Installation

-To get started, you can clone the repo by running the following command: git clone https://github.com/jek1705/Capstone_Project_Volatility.git
+- To get started, you can clone the repo by running the following command: git clone https://github.com/jek1705/Capstone_Project_Volatility.git
+- You might need to install two libraries if you don't have them installed already: !pip install yfinance, !pip install xgboost

 ## Project Motivation